The Experiment (short story)

 "The Experiment" is a ghost story by the English writer M. R. James, first published in The Morning Post in 1931.
+One of James's later works, it concerns a revenant taking revenge for his murder.
+A play based on "The Experiment", "The Haunting of Alice Bowles", was staged in the West End in 2020.

 Plot summary

 The story opens one evening in Norfolk with the Reverend Dr. Hall being informed by his housekeeper that Squire Francis Bowles has suddenly died.
 Dr. Hall visits the widow, Madam Bowles, and the Squire's stepson, Joseph Calvert, who state that the Squire's wishes were to be buried on the north side of the church, without a coffin.
 (Note: Traditionally, burials on the north side of a church would be reserved for "evil-doers", "nonconformists", and non-members of the Church of England.)
 The clerk, Wickem, is instructed to have the grave ready for the following night.
 The Squire's will leaves all his property to Madam Bowles, but no money is found besides a few hundred pounds held by agents.
 Looking through the Squire's papers, Joseph finds a draft of a letter to Mr. Fowler of Gloucester which reads:

 "...for a time after death the soul is under control of certain spirits, as Raphael, and another whom I doubtfully read as Nares; but still so near to this state of life that on prayer to them he may be free to come and disclose matters to the living.
 Come, indeed, he must, if he be rightly called, the manner of which is set forth in an experiment.
 But having come, and once opened his mouth, it may chance that his summoner shall see and hear more than of the hid treasure which it is likely he bargained for; since the experiment puts this in the forefront of things to be enquired.
 But the eftest way is to send you the whole, which herewith I do; copied from a book of recipes which I had of good Bishop Moore."